m0ru/bak/04_solution.md

   * elm-architecture:
   * cyclejs mvi
 * vs weakly typed:
   * with redux a lot of bugs theoretically should be detectable already in the reducer. however in-practice they're written pretty lenient, to allow the app to gracefully degrade when data is missing.
-On the plus side, as long as there's no code-duplication, any debugging should maximally require looking three files (an action-creator, a reducer, a component) (and any subroutines of these)
+On the plus side, as long as there is no code-duplication, any debugging should maximally require looking three files (an action-creator, a reducer, a component) (and any subroutines of these)
 -->